Jackie McLeod

-Robert John McLeod (April 30, 1930 – December 8, 2022) was a Canadian ice hockey player and coach.
-He played professionally for the New York Rangers for parts of six seasons from 1949 to 1954, and played eight seasons of senior hockey between 1953 and 1965, where he competed at multiple Ice Hockey World Championships, winning the gold medal in 1961.
+Robert John McLeod (April 30, 1930 – December 8, 2022) was a Canadian athlete, best known as an ice hockey player and coach.
+He played professionally for the New York Rangers for parts of six seasons from 1949 to 1954.
+He played eight seasons of senior hockey between 1953 and 1965, where he competed at multiple Ice Hockey World Championships, winning the gold medal in 1961.
 He served as head coach of the Canada men's national ice hockey team from 1966 to 1969, leading them to two bronze medals at the World Championships and a bronze medal at the 1968 Winter Olympics.
-He later coached the Saskatoon Blades in the Western Canada Hockey League from 1971 to 1979, and coached the Canada men's national junior team to a silver medal at the 1975 World Junior Championships.
-He was inducted into the Saskatchewan Sports Hall of Fame in 1984, and inducted as a player into the IIHF Hall of Fame in 1999.
+He later coached the Saskatoon Blades in the Western Canada Hockey League from 1971 to 1979.
+He coached the Canada men's national junior team to a silver medal at the 1975 World Junior Championships.
+McLeod also played baseball in the Western Canada League.
+He was inducted into the Saskatchewan Sports Hall of Fame in 1984 and inducted as a player into the IIHF Hall of Fame in 1999.

 Hockey career

-Robert John McLeod was born on April 30, 1930 in Regina, Saskatchewan.
+Robert John McLeod was born on April 30, 1930, in Regina, Saskatchewan.
 He played ice hockey as a right winger, had a right-handed shot, and was 5 ft 9 in and 165 lb.

 He began his junior hockey career with the Notre Dame Hounds, coached by Athol Murray.
 Playing with the Moose Jaw Canucks, he won a Western Canada Junior Hockey League championship during the 1948–49 season.
 He began the 1949–50 season playing for the Moose Jaw Canucks, then finished the year with the New York Rangers in the National Hockey League (NHL).
 He made his professional debut at age 19, on December 4, 1949, in a 4–0 victory versus the Chicago Black Hawks.
-He played portions of the next five seasons in the NHL and in the minor leagues, and completed his NHL career in 1955, with 106 games played, 14 goals and 23 assists scored.
+He played portions of the next five seasons in the NHL and the minor leagues, and completed his NHL career in 1955, with 106 games played, 14 goals and 23 assists scored.
 In the minor leagues, McLeod played the 1951–52 season for the Cincinnati Mohawks in the American Hockey League, followed by eight seasons in the Western Hockey League.
 He played portions of five seasons for the Saskatoon Quakers, portions of three seasons for the Vancouver Canucks, and one season for the Calgary Stampeders.

 McLeod retired from playing professional hockey in 1960, then spent the 1960–61 season playing senior hockey for the Trail Smoke Eaters in the Western International Hockey League.
 The Smoke Eaters represented the Canada men's national team, and won gold at the 1961 World Championships.
 McLeod scored two goals and one assist in a 5–1 victory versus the Soviet Union men's national team, which determined first place on the final day of the championships.